Plastics in our society

 Plastic manufacturing releases toxic chemicals (benzene & dioxin) and pollutes the environment, with the cheapest and most widely-used plastic products taking a ridiculously long time to break down – in many cases hundreds of years.
 Carelessly discarded plastic bags will damage animals in the wild and are hazardous to marine life if they find their way into rivers, lakes and the sea.

 According to researchers, consumers in western Europe alone use approximately 92 kilos (or 202 lbs) worth of plastic per capita on an annual basis.
 Looking at the bigger picture, the research suggests that worldwide usage per capita roughly amounts to 35 kilos (77 lbs).
+For more on the topic, have a look at my recent article here.

 The main culprits in the plastic pollution